 This course integrates and builds on basic knowledge and skills acquired in HITE 2150 and HITE 2160, enhancing skill level through use of clinical case studies.
-Reimbursement topics include DRGs, APCs, RBRVs, Chargemasters and Coding Compliance.
-Students will have live access to a QuadraMed encoder.
+Impact on reimbursement, ethical coding, encoders, and groupers will be emphasized.
+Reimbursement topics include DDRGs, APCs, RBRVs, chargemaster, and coding compliance.
+Students will have live access to QuadraMed encoder.